Area51 Project - Mike's 2006 Powertek REV:

 Ready for storage!

 Surprising even to me, although winter of 2020 was epic beyond measure for snowfall, Project REV remained parked.
-French and I logged a ton of seat time in our tracked Argos hauling lots of Ice Fishing gear across the country all over the Avalon Peninsula.
+French and I logged a ton of seat time in our tracked Argos hauling lots of ice fishing gear into the country all over the Avalon Peninsula.
 Week after week found us in the woods, especially as a change in annual cabin trip attendance in February 2020 reset plans for Mark and I.

 Fast forward to Winter 2021 which saw a slow start but by February was finally taking shape with an extended period of sub zero temperatures and snow.
-With Bill back from the West Coast, and both AJ & Ronnie with working sleds I decided to pick up project REV from storage and get it ready to ride.
+Bill just got back from a West Coast trip, AJ & Ronnie both had working sleds I decided to pick up project Powertek REV from storage and get it ready to ride.
 I did an inspection of the sled to check for any nests or damage, as well as cracked carburetor to engine boots and oil level.
 All seemed great so I kicked over the electric start and the sled roared to life with ease a testament to the benefit of using Seafoam engine treatment.

 First I needed a new way to transport it as I sold my rusted out open deck utility trailer.
 This bed-slide is for accessing my work tools with the tonneau cover closed.
 I didn't want the ski carbides digging into the plywood surface so I installed sections of EZ-Glide to protect the bed and made loading/unloading much easier.
 I will soon build a set of 7' wooden ramps also covered in EZ-Glide for loading the sled when snowbanks aren't available.

-My Gates Extreme drive belt is 8 years old is still in great shape, albeit doesn't have a lot mileage but will be swapped out for a fresh unit at some point to prevent a trailside failure due to age.
+My Gates Extreme drive belt is 8 years old is still in great shape, it doesn't have a lot mileage but will be swapped out for a fresh unit soon to prevent a trailside failure due to age.

 Installed and working great, all that remained was to reinstall the bar/riser cover.
 Next I did a thorough inspection of the sled, lubed the ball joints and performed a full grease of the rear suspension and drive axel bearing behind the secondary clutch with BRP purple low temp grease.

-My original OEM battery which had been getting weaker in recent years finally kicked the bucket, so I replaced it with a new BS brand battery from Honda One.
-This line of batteries are cheaper than the OEM Yuasa, one has been working great in project Foreman for the last couple years.
+The original OEM battery which had been getting weaker in recent years finally kicked the bucket, so I replaced it with a new BS brand battery from Honda One.
+This line of batteries are cheaper than the OEM Yuasa, they seem very reliable as the one installed in project Foreman has been working great the last few years.

 Over Christmas Sandra and I purchased a vinyl cutting machine which has been great for making some preliminary Shed-Headz.com decals and heat transfer vinyl T-shirts.
 Having recently updated the Shed-Headz livery on Project Foreman and Project 6x6, I decided it was time to retire the old blocky, bright white logos on Project REV as well.